WVam/toolscript-docs/AACS-Code-Editor.md

 ---

+> **IMPORTANT!
+Note that some of the information in this article may be outdated.
+In case you find any contradictions, please raise an Objection! to the developer of the engine in the \#support channel of [his Discord server](https://discord.com/invite/h6ByVmgf).**

 The Code Editor (or Editor for short) is a tool designed to aid case makers in editing AACS files (`.aacs`).
 This section serves as a quickstart guide for the Code Editor.

 ## Overview